Rhiannon (song)

 "Rhiannon" (released as a single under the title "Rhiannon (Will You Ever Win)") is a song written by Stevie Nicks and originally recorded by the British-American rock band Fleetwood Mac on their eponymous album in 1975; it was issued as a single the following year.
 The song's U.S. chart peak was in June 1976, when it hit no. 11.
 The song peaked at no. 46 in the UK singles chart for three weeks after re-release in February 1978.

 "Rhiannon" was voted no. 488 in The 500 Greatest Songs of All Time by Rolling Stone magazine.
 They also ranked the song number six on their list of the 50 greatest Fleetwood Mac songs.

-When Nicks performed the song live, she often introduced it by saying "This is a song about an old Welsh witch."
-During 1975–1980, Fleetwood Mac's live performances of "Rhiannon" took on a theatrical intensity not present on the FM-radio single.
-The song built to a climax in which Nicks' vocals were so impassioned that, as drummer and band co-founder Mick Fleetwood recalled, "her Rhiannon in those days was like an exorcism."
+When Nicks performed the song live, she often introduced it as "a song about an old Welsh witch."
+During 1975–1982, Fleetwood Mac's live performances of "Rhiannon" took on a theatrical intensity not present on the FM-radio single.
+The song built to a climax in which Nicks's vocals were so impassioned that, as drummer and band co-founder Mick Fleetwood recalled, "her Rhiannon in those days was like an exorcism."

-Background
+Composition and recording

-Nicks discovered the Rhiannon character in the early 1970s through a novel called Triad by Mary Bartlet Leader.
-The novel is about a woman named Branwen who is possessed by a witch named Rhiannon.
-There is mention of the Welsh legend of Rhiannon in the novel, but the characters in the novel bear little resemblance to their original Welsh namesakes (both Rhiannon and Branwen are major female characters in the medieval Welsh prose tales of the Mabinogion).
+Nicks wrote "Rhiannon" after reading the novel Triad by Mary Bartlet Leader.
+Nicks was so taken by it that she felt she "had to write something" about the character.
+Nicks then composed "Rhiannon" on the piano and recorded a demo of the song onto a cassette tape.
+The Welsh legend of Rhiannon is mentioned in the novel, but the characters in the novel bear little resemblance to their original Welsh namesakes.

+Unlike the other songs on Fleetwood Mac, which generally only required five attempts or fewer to achieve a satisfactory take, "Rhiannon" took longer to finalise.
+Keith Olsen, who produced the song, explained that "it was one of those songs that took over a day to get the basic track, and we're on analog tape.
+The first pass was kind of magical but had too many mistakes.
+The second pass was pretty good, but didn't have the magic, and from there it went downhill.
+But I kept those two".
+After the band returned to the studio the following afternoon, Olsen took some two-inch recording tape and looped certain sections, although this resulted in "mini scars" in some of the cymbal crashes.
+The best parts from the previous session were spliced together to create the final version that appeared on the album.
+Olsen reckoned that around 14 or 15 cuts were required to piece the song together.
+Some of Nicks' vocals on "Rhiannon" were processed with a Lexicon Delta T Delay unit according to Olsen.